-If you want a business that’s bigger than just you, then it’s better to use a less personal name.
+If you want a business that’s bigger than just you, it may be better to use a less personal name.

-You may also want to avoid using locations, such as the name of a town.
-Joe Bloggs Barnsley would not help a move into different geographical markets.
-On the other hand, if you make and sell a local cheese, or you sell local arts and crafts, the area name could be useful.
+The Starling study on business names suggested that location names were quite popular with the public.
+If you make and sell a local cheese, or you sell local arts and crafts, the area name could be useful.
+But would a name such as Joe Bloggs Bedford help a move into different geographical markets?
 The point is to make sure the name fits your growth goals.

 Abbreviations and initials